 - 2.1.
 Alcohol or Alcoholic Beverage: Beer, wine, and all forms of distilled liquor and other ingestible substances containing ethyl alcohol, no matter how ingested by or administered to a person. - 2.2.
 Auraria Campus: All grounds, buildings and facilities located within the boundaries of the Auraria Higher Education Center. - 2.3.
-Auraria Higher Education Center or "AHEC": The higher education complex established in Title 23, Article 70, Colo.
-Rev. Stat.
-(C.R.S.) and located in the City and County of Denver. - 2.4.
 Controlled Substance: Any substance defined in Schedules I through V of Section 202 of the Controlled Substances Act, 21 U.S.C.
 812, 21 C.F.R.
-1308.11-1308.15, or in C.R.S. §18-18-102(5).
+1308.11-1308.15, or in C.R.S. § 18-18-102(5).
 Generally, these are drugs that have a high potential for abuse.
-Such drugs include, but are not limited to, heroin, cocaine, marijuana and marijuana derivatives containing tetrahydrocannabinol (THC), phencyclidine (PCP), crack cocaine, fentanyl, amphetamines and methamphetamine.
+Such drugs include, but are not limited to, heroin, cocaine, marijuana and marijuana derivatives containing tetrahydrocannabinol (THC), phencyclidine (PCP), crack cocaine, fentanyl, amphetamines and methamphetamine. - 2.4.
+Drug Paraphernalia: Equipment, products, and materials that are or have been used to produce, conceal, or consume Illicit Drugs.
+Examples include bongs, roach clips, spoons, various types of pipes and other smoking equipment, syringes, grinders, and ordinary items possessed for use as paraphernalia.

 - 2.5.
-Drug Paraphernalia: Equipment, products, and materials that are or have been used to produce, conceal, or consume Illicit Drugs.
-Examples include bongs, roach clips, spoons, various types of pipes and other smoking equipment, syringes, grinders, and ordinary items possessed for use as paraphernalia. - 2.6.
-Illicit Drug: Includes all of the following: - 2.6.1.
-A Controlled Substance. - 2.6.2.
-Any prescription drug, whether or not it is a Controlled Substance, when used or possessed without a valid prescription, or by a person other than the individual for whom it was prescribed, or used in a manner, combination, or quantity other than as prescribed. - 2.6.3.
-Any non-prescription (over the counter) drug, when used or possessed in order to induce psychotropic or intoxicating effects. - 2.6.4.
-Any other product or substance (such as glue, paint, household chemical, plant, fungus, Kratom, bath salts, etc.) that is used to induce psychotropic or intoxicating effects. - 2.7.
+Illicit Drug: Includes all the following: - 2.5.1.
+A Controlled Substance. - 2.5.2.
+Any prescription drug, whether or not it is a Controlled Substance, when used or possessed without a valid prescription, or by a person other than the individual for whom it was prescribed, or used in a manner, combination, or quantity other than as prescribed. - 2.5.3.
+Any non-prescription (over the counter) drug, when used or possessed in order to induce psychotropic or intoxicating effects. - 2.5.4.
+Any other product or substance (such as glue, paint, household chemical, plant, fungus, Kratom, bath salts, etc.) that is used to induce psychotropic or intoxicating effects. - 2.6.
 Impairment or Impaired: The use of Alcohol or Illicit Drugs so as to adversely affect job performance (e.g., reduced alertness, coordination, reactions, responses, or effort); threaten the safety of the employee or others, or of property; or exhibit unprofessional conduct detrimental to the public's perception of state personnel.
 Impairment is determined through observation by the supervisor and/or by blood alcohol test.
-If a blood alcohol breath test indicates that the employee has a blood alcohol level of 0.08% or higher, the employee will be deemed to be Impaired. - 2.8.
+If a blood alcohol breath test indicates that the employee has a blood alcohol level of 0.08% or higher, the employee will be deemed to be Impaired. - 2.7.
 Reasonable Suspicion: Suspicion of Impairment based on specific objective facts as observed and documented by a supervisor.